Fzurbonsen/CompArchHS2025/HW3/report_3.md

 ## Takeaways
 - RowPress induced read disturbance is an important issue that needs addressing in modern DRAM chips.

 - The issue of RowPress (as well as RowHammer and retention time) gets worse with smaller technologies.
+Therfore it is important to address these issues in modern systems and keep loking for possible attack vectors of malicious actors in modern computer systems.